-As demands placed on cloud data centres continue to grow, facility operators will have to contend with keeping total cost of ownership (TCO) low while maintaining high performance, reliability and security.
+As demands placed on cloud data centers continue to grow, facility operators will have to contend with keeping total cost of ownership (TCO) low while maintaining high performance, reliability and security.

 The Data Explosion: Contributing Trends

-While analysts did not provide exact estimates for how much would be migrated to the cloud, they said that cloud storage solutions have become crucial for entertainment professionals.
+While analysts didn’t provide exact estimates for how much would be migrated to the cloud, they said that cloud storage solutions have become crucial for entertainment professionals.
 The push toward cloud services can also be seen in the success of streaming video offerings such as Netflix and UltraViolet.

 The needs of video content providers might seem unique, but migrating video to the cloud presents challenges similar to those found in the evolving business ecosystem.
 As technology improves, video quality increases, creating growth in the amount of storage capacity required to house that content.
 This means significant increases in the demands placed on primary storage, backup, archiving and disaster recovery solutions.

-One of the cloud’s primary advantages is that it can lower TCO by fully optimising hardware usage.
-According to Symantec’s report, only 31% of total capacity within the firewall is being utilised.
+One of the cloud’s primary advantages is that it can lower TCO by fully optimizing hardware usage.
+According to Symantec’s report, only 31% of total capacity within the firewall is being utilized.
 Cloud computing solves this issue by consolidating hardware resources, but managing TCO is still no easy task.

-Storage is not an isolated element within the data centre.
+Storage is not an isolated element within the data center.
 Therefore, factors that impact storage hardware will result in significant changes in the TCO of the rest of the system.
-These costs consist of more than just acquisition, because maintaining stored information requires financial, human, physical and environmental resources.
+These costs consist of more than just acquisition because maintaining stored information requires financial, human, physical and environmental resources.

 Reducing Storage TCO: A Comprehensive Approach

-The most obvious way to lower TCO is to lower the cost of capacity.
-Seagate recently added the Enterprise Value HDD to an already robust line of solid state drives (SSD) and hard disc drives (HDD) that serve cloud compute and cloud storage environments.
-The Seagate Enterprise Value HDD family is targeted at cloud service providers who require high capacity and low power at a cost per terabyte that enables greater adoption of bulk cloud storage applications.
-Many have asked if the Seagate Enterprise Value HDD is “the cloud drive” from Seagate.
-The answer is No. There is no single Seagate cloud drive.
-All Seagate enterprise class drives are “cloud drives”, given that each cloud application or architecture may be unique, demanding different workload, capacity, power performance and cost metrics.
+The most obvious way to lower TCO is to simply lower the cost of capacity.
+Seagate recently added the Enterprise Value HDD to an already robust line of solid state drives (SSD) and hard disk drives (HDD) that serve cloud compute and cloud storage environments.
+The Seagate® Enterprise Value HDD family is targeted at cloud service providers that require high capacity and low power at a cost per terabyte that enables greater adoption of bulk cloud storage applications.
+Many have asked if the Seagate Enterprise Value HDD is the cloud drive from Seagate.
+The answer is no. There is no single Seagate cloud drive.
+In fact, all of the Seagate enterprise-class drives are cloud drives, given that each cloud application or architecture may be unique, demanding different workload, capacity, power performance and cost metrics.
 Drive workload, capacity, power, performance and acquisition costs are only a few of the many metric variables that impact TCO.
 Scalability, security, density, serviceability and disposal are additional variables at play.
-Each of these variables, and many more, directly impacts data centre resources, whether they be financial, physical, human or environmental.
+Each of these variables, and many more, directly impacts data center resources, whether they be financial, physical, human or environmental.
 Seagate describes this as the strategic application of storage that explains how leveraging Seagate technology, products, features and services can help lower TCO.

 Improving the technology itself is the most direct way to lower storage TCO.
 Rather than focus on a single aspect, Seagate invests in helping lower TCO across the device lifecycle.
 Energy-efficient cloud storage design lowers power usage per terabyte, while solutions such as the Enterprise Value HDD allow for lower acquisition cost per TB.
 This ultimately translates to higher capacities and performance with lower costs.

 Not every piece of information needs to or should be stored in maximum-performance technology.
-For this reason, leveraging a portfolio of HDDs and SSDs is a critical component for optimising the data centre.
-The Seagate product roadmap for data centre devices includes the industry’s widest selection.
+For this reason, leveraging a portfolio of HDDs and SSDs is a critical component for optimizing the data center.
+The Seagate product roadmap for data center devices includes the industry’s widest selection.

-Selecting the right combination of drives depends greatly on the performance metrics the data centre must meet.
+Selecting the right combination of drives depends greatly on the performance metrics the data center must meet.
 It may be that current storage demands require enterprise-grade SSD drives, but perhaps traditional desktop hardware could also meet expectations.
-The Seagate device portfolio and support services allow customers to select from the best hardware, whether they are judging primarily by cost-per-IOPS or cost-per-terabyte.
+The Seagate device portfolio and support services allow customers to select from the best hardware, whether they’re judging primarily by cost-per-IOPS or cost-per-terabyte.
 By creating a strategic framework for selection, companies are better able to align their device choices to specific objectives.

 - Seagate PowerChoice technology: Power usage is one of the significant costs that emerges.
 HDDs can remain idle for a certain amount of time, but customers still expect the technology to respond rapidly as needed.
 This limits the ability to use traditional energy-saving solutions.
 However, PowerChoice technology can reduce energy costs during idle times, affording up to a 54% reduction in total energy used without reducing performance.

-- Seagate RAID Rebuild technology: there are numerous what-if scenarios that could cause expenses to escalate rapidly.
+- Seagate RAID Rebuild technology: There are numerous what if scenarios that can cause expenses to escalate rapidly.
 For example, what happens if a drive fails?
-RAID recovery is an industry standard solution, but the technology was not initially designed for the volume of information in today’s data centres.
-DragonSlayer Consulting’s report, Ignore the Impending RAID Catastrophe at Your Own Risk, summarises the problem: analysts estimate that a rebuild of a 2TB hard drive in RAID-5 would take as many as 50 to 60 hours, assuming the task is set at high priority.
+RAID recovery is an industry standard solution, but the technology was not initially designed for the volume of information in today’s data centers.
+DragonSlayer Consulting’s report, Ignore the Impending RAID Catastrophe at Your Own Risk, summarizes the problem: Analysts estimated that a rebuild of a 2TB hard drive in RAID-5 would take as many as 50 to 60 hours, assuming the task is set at high priority.
 And considering that 99.98% or higher uptime guarantees are becoming common value propositions, a single 50-hour downtime could lead to reimbursing customers for broken SLAs.

 RAID recovery takes so long in part because RAID uses other drives to rebuild the data.
 This is inefficient and places a strain on the rest of the system, causing performance degradation.
 Seagate RAID Rebuild™ technology, on the other hand, first attempts to recover data from the failed drive, yielding two core benefits: 1) reduced time-to-recovery, and 2) lower performance drain on the rest of the system.
 Because the recovery process relies less on other hardware, the chance of secondary failure is reduced.

-- Seagate SEDs and Seagate Instant Secure Erase: With more information moving to the cloud, the average data centre potentially stores hundreds of thousands of electronic personal records.
-When the hardware leaves the centre, the administrator loses control.
+- Seagate SEDs and Seagate Instant Secure Erase: With more information moving to the cloud, the average data center potentially stores hundreds of thousands of electronic personal records.
+When the hardware leaves the center, the administrator loses control.
 Further complicating the issue, physically destroying the drive may leave stripes intact and sensitive information vulnerable.

 Services and Support